UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

             }
         },
     }
+    ```

-7. Take this result and multiply by the amount of underlying tokens you have to get the value of the bwBTC/ETH in ETH
+7. Take this result and multiply by the amount of underlying tokens you have to get the value of bwBTC/ETH in ETH

+8. Take the price of bwBTC/ETH in ETH and multiple it by the ETH/USD price to obtain the price of bwBTC/ETH (in USD)
+    - Using the implementation defined in [UMIP 6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md), query for the price of ETH USD and multiply the results from step 7 by the ETH/USD price
+9. Take the inverse of the bwBTC/ETH price by performing 1 / the price of bwBTC/ETH (in USD)

 1. **Pricing interval**